johnnovak/twyg/doc/nodes.rst

-The *node* configuration section controls the visual appearance of the nodes, including the size and shape of the nodes, the font used to draw the node text, and so on.
+The *node* configuration section controls the visual appearance of the nodes, including the size and shape of the nodes, the font used to draw the node text and so forth.

-irni a szinekrol, layout stb

 Common properties